-Easter Bunny Skydives Into New Jersey Egg Hunt [VIDEO]
+Easter Bunny Skydives Into New Jersey Egg Hunt [Video]

 A video posted by NJ.com, the local news and tourist information channel for New Jersey, catalogs the bunny’s entire experience from take-off to drop.
 This isn’t the first time the Easter bunny has hopped out of a plane, either–Skydive Cross Keys holds the Easter egg hung hunt and skydiving Easter bunny every year at the Cross Keys Airport.

 The bunny lands in a field in view of the children and kicks off the annual Easter egg hunt, where over 12,000 eggs are hidden across the landing area for children to hunt.
-In the video, you can see the moment the Easter bunny touches ground the children start running.
+In the video, you can see the moment the Easter bunny touches ground, the children start running.

-The Easter bunny is of course available for photos after he lands safely back on earth.
+The Easter bunny is, of course, available for photos after he lands safely back on earth.

 A skydiving Easter Bunny in #NJ https://t.co/5KXLVYEHWJ pic.twitter.com/owvhUkQb4n